nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the priority mechanism behaves when a user is added.
 Note that this addition of users via addcommand is the same command used when the user launches the application for the first time.

 Step 1.
-The user adds a command using addcommand and specifies the user.
-The addcommandparser will check if there was an empty string input for the priority field, if there is, we will set it as Undefined.
+The user will add a client using the GUI and specifies the user to be added.
+The `AddCommandParser` will check if there was an empty string input for the priority field, if there is, we will set it as Undefined.
 If the user puts any other input other than the predefined inputs(H for high, M for medium, L for low), the user will get an error message.

-Step 2: The addcommand parser will pass the command to the addcommand in the logic package to check if the user is a duplicated user or not.
-If the person is a valid person, the person would be passed on to the UI.
+Step 2: The `AddCommandParser` object will parse the command into an `addcommand` object in the logic package to check if the user is a duplicated user or not.
+If the person is a valid person, the person would be wrapped into a `Model` and passed to the `UI`.

-Step 3: In the UI, as it is an addCommand, the MainWindow will update the PersonListPanel, which will call the updateItem based on the Person and H. This will go to the PersonListViewCell, and would attempt to create a person class.
+Step 3: In the UI, as it is an `AddCommand` object, the `MainWindow` will update the `PersonListPanel`, which will call the `updateItem` method based on the Person and the priority.
+This will go to the `PersonListViewCell`, and would attempt to create a person class.

-Step 4: To identify between the different levels of priority, I propose to use a PriorityParser class which would parse the PersonCard to identify the type of person it is and would adjust the GUI based on it.
-The results would then be used to create a new PersonCard class and with a custom GUI based on the priority of the individual.
+Step 4: To identify between the different levels of priority, I propose to use a to have the `PersonCard` identify the type of person it is and would adjust the GUI based on it.
+ This PersonCard will make use of components from the PriorityIndicator Components class to construct the indicator used by `PersonCard`.
+To create further abstraction, the colors used will be taken from the Color

 Step 5: This card would be returned back to the PersonListViewCell, updated on the PersonListPanel and finally shown in the Mainwindow.